-First thing first, I’m not a local of Galway.
+First thing first, I’m not a resident of Galway.
 In fact, I visited the city only once.
 Nevertheless, before my trip to Ireland, I made a list of things I wanted to do and see in Galway.
-It was just a guideline, a few helpful tips for someone visiting Galway for the first time.
-It never was or meant to be an inflexible itinerary.
-Little did I know that my usually helpful list of things to do didn’t even get out of the purse upon my arrival in Galway.
+Just a guideline, a few helpful tips for someone visiting Galway for the first time.
+It never was or meant to be a strict itinerary.
+Little did I know that my usually helpful to-do list didn’t even see the light of the day upon my arrival in Galway.

-TOP 13 THINGS TO DO IN GALWAY: RECOMMENDATIONS FROM A LOCAL
+TOP 13 THINGS TO DO IN GALWAY: RECOMMENDED BY A LOCAL

-One of the first things on your “to-do” list should be finding places in Galway where you can enjoy traditional Irish tunes.
-As in majority of other cities and villages in Ireland, local pubs should be your first destinations.
-When in Galway, visit Tigh Coili, Taaffes, The Crane, Monroes, and The Western Bar to join traditional Irish music sessions and occasional dancing.
+One of the first things on your “to-do” list should be finding places where you can enjoy traditional Irish tunes.
+As in the majority of other cities and villages in Ireland, local pubs should be your first destinations.
+When in Galway, visit Tigh Coili, Taaffes, The Crane, Monroes, and The Western Bar to join several traditional Irish music sessions and occasional dancing.

 2. Explore the Latin Quarter

-Definitely, it’s not one of the things to do in Galway for me.
+It’s not one of the things to do in Galway for me.
 But, as the locals admit, this activity gets whole lotta enthusiasts.
 Getting a pint of beer, preferably Irish Pale Ale or good old Guinness, is one of the most popular things to do in Galway among the locals and visitors alike.
-The amount of the local pubs (almost 500) certainly confirms this statement.
+The amount of the pubs (almost 500) certainly confirms this.

 Pub… again.
-Yes, especially when it comes to O’Connors Famous Pub.
-But don’t worry, you can forget about beer at least for a while.
-Instead, join the Fireside Tour known as the shortest walking tour of Ireland.
+Yes, especially when it comes to O’Connor’s Famous Pub.
+But don’t worry, you can forget about the beer at least for a while.
+Instead, join the Fireside Tour, known as the shortest walking tour of Ireland.
 Here you’ll get a chance to learn Ireland’s history and culture through the pub’s collections of historical artifacts.